-When communicating screening results consider
+When communicating screening results, consider that

-- communication is confidential and should be presented in a family-focused manner,
+- communication is confidential and should be presented in a family-focused manner;

-If an infant is referred for further testing, the audiologist provides the information in such a way that the family feels supported, yet clearly understands the importance of following up with further audiologic testing.
+If an infant is referred for further testing, the audiologist provides the information in such a way that the family feels supported yet clearly understands the importance of following up with further audiologic testing.
 If follow-up is needed, families should receive

 Families of newborns who pass the hearing screening should be counseled about the need for ongoing surveillance and periodic monitoring.